 - Line a 8 x 8 baking dish or loaf pan with parchment paper or aluminium foil and set aside- For thicker bars, use a loaf pan.

 - In a large mixing bowl, combine flour, protein powder, cinnamon, sea salt, granulated sweetener of choice and mix well.
-Add in the applesauce/carrot baby food and shredded carrots.
+Add in the pumpkin puree and shredded carrots.

 - In a microwave safe bowl or stovetop, melt your almond butter with maple syrup.
 Whisk in the vanilla extract and pour into the dry mixture.
 Mix very well until fully incorporated.

 - For a more soft and fudgy carrot cake bar, add milk of choice until a relatively thick batter is formed.
 For a firm and chewy bar, add milk of choice only if needed to desired thickness.
 Transfer to lined baking tray and press firmly in place.